zubairehman/flutter_boilerplate_project/README.md

 ```

 **Step 4: intl (l10n)**

-To generate the `l10n` files, execute the following command:
+This project uses `l10n` library that works with code generation, execute the following command to generate files:

 ```
 flutter gen-l10n
 ```

 **Step 5: Setup Sentry**

-You have to add Sentry DNS to be able to use Sentry in the project.
+This project uses `Sentry` so you have to add Sentry DNS to be able to use Sentry in the project.
 Change the ```option.dns``` in `main.dart` or disable all Sentry related code in `main.dart` to disable Sentry.

 ## Hide Generated Files